 You can discover the full, in-depth science behind blue light here.
 Today, we will simply discuss the greatest blue light devices money can buy.
 As with any developing area of acne technology, a lot of weak, poor quality products are starting to float around.
 Therefore in this article, you will only find the home blue light devices which are decent and above, including good, great and truly excellent ones.

-If you want to know my recommendations right now, then here they are: Baby Quasar MD Blue as the most powerful handheld device, Trophy Skin Blue MD for desktop machines, Baby Quasar Clear Rayz for a moderately intense handheld, and Tanda Clear Plus for a cheaper handheld.
+If you want to know my recommendations right now, then here they are: Baby Quasar MD Blue as the most powerful handheld device, Norlanya for desktop machines, Foreo Espada for a cheap yet highly intense handheld, and Tanda Clear Plus for a slightly different cheap handheld.
 Stay away unless you want to make a (worthwhile) investment; the best products here are all above $100.

 Let’s get started: